 CONTACT TIME: Theory and prac (4)

 Course Mark: Research Project (100%)

 Examination: Continual Assessment

 Final Mark: Course mark (100%)

-SYLLABUS The Research Project me

-selected by the student in

-The Research Project module involves research on a topic selected by the student in consultation with the departmental supervisor.
+SYLLABUS The Research Project module involves research on a topic selected by the student in consultation with the departmental supervisor.
 Research may include field, laboratory, and/or library component and is carried out under the supervisor's guidance.
 The student is required to collect data, interpret it and write up a report that will be examined.